smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 !!!
 NOTE
 An instance of SdlManager cannot be reused after it is closed and properly disposed of.
 Instead, a new instance must be created.
 Only one instance of SdlManager should be in use at any given time.
 !!!
+!!!
+IMPORTANT
+`SdlManagerListener` method `onSystemInfoReceived` by default returns false, you must chage it to true or impement logic to check system info to see if you wish for your app to connect.
+!!!
+!@

 @![android]
 ```java